alicewuhhh/Task-based_fMRI_pipeline/README.md

 2. output_generator.py
 - calls data_processor.py and uses html_template.py
 - process and combine results and plots.
-Generate html with visualization, easier for physicians to diagnose and report results
+Generate html with visualization, easier for physicians to diagnose and report results usage() {

-# Outputs include
-1) Table showing the number and percentage of suprathresholded voxels in ROIs and Whole Brain,
-2) Thresholded Z-maps in native space obtained from FSL FEAT analysis,
-3) HTML viewer (+pdf) for physicians including table and plots obtained above and interactive brain viewer.

-usage() {
     echo "Usage: $0 [-f] [-c] [-o] [-a] <subject_id1> <subject_id2> ... <subject_idN>"
     echo "Options:"